chipturner/pxhist/README.md

 # pxhist
-Portable, eXtensible History database for command line tools (pxh for short).
+Portable, extensible history manager for shells and other REPL tools (pxh for short).

 pxh's job is to unobtrusively and obsessively become the persistence engine for tracking one of the most valuable knowledge vaults you have